jakemcc/jakemccrary.com/source/_posts/2020-03-15-remote-retrospectives.markdown

 My earlier article about [tips for remote meetings](/blog/2016/06/28/seven-tips-for-successful-remote-meetings/) goes into more details on this topic.

 This puts everyone on the same page and dramatically improves the experience for the remote folks.
-As we'll see in step 3, this also makes the experience better for the in-person folks as well.
+As we'll see in step 3, this also makes the experience better for the in-person folks as well as they'll need to individually use the remote collaboration tooling to interact with the entire team.

 ### Step 2: Set the stage